leofdgit/fantasy-football/README.md

 TO-DO AND GOALS

-o Include graphics on correlations_practice.py and do deeper analysis.
+o Clean up correlations_practice code and do deeper analysis.

 o Have captain_chooser and team_selector take into account player injuries and bans (problem: data not always available).